Unboxed-Software/solana-course/content/pda.md

 # TL;DR

-- A Program Derived Address (PDA) is derived from a program ID and an optional list of seeds.
+- A **Program Derived Address** (PDA) is derived from a **program ID** and an optional list of **seeds**.
-- PDAs are controlled by the program they are derived from
+- PDAs are owned and controlled by the program they are derived from
-- PDAs provide a deterministic way to find data
+- PDA derivation provides a deterministic way to find data based on the seeds used for the derivation.
+Seeds can be used as known data that maps to data stored in a separate PDA account.
 - Programs can sign instructions on behalf of PDAs derived from its program ID

 # Overview

 ## What is a Program Derived Address

 Program Derived Addresses (PDAs) are account addresses designed to be signed for by a program rather than a secret key.
 As the name suggests, PDAs are derived using a program ID.
 Optionally, the derived accounts can also be found using a set of "seeds."
 More on this later, but these seeds will play an important role in how we use PDAs for data storage and retrieval.
-A PDA looks exactly like the public key of a Solana key pair.
+A PDA looks exactly like the public key of a Solana keypair.
 There is an important difference, though - these public keys have no corresponding private key.
-In other words, unlike the public keys of Solana key pairs, PDAs are not on the ed25519 curve.

 PDAs serve two main functions:

 1. Provide a deterministic way to find the address of an account
-2. Authorize the program from which a PDA was derived to sign on its behalf in the same way a user may sign with their private key.
+2. Authorize the program from which a PDA was derived to sign on its behalf in the same way a user may sign with their private key

-In this lesson we will focus on using PDAs to find and store data.
-We will discuss signing with a PDA more thoroughly in a future lesson where we cover Cross Program Invocations (CPIs).
+In this lesson we'll focus on using PDAs to find and store data.
+We'll discuss signing with a PDA more thoroughly in a future lesson where we cover Cross Program Invocations (CPIs).

 ## Finding PDAs

 PDAs are not technically created.
 Rather, they are *found* or *derived* based on a program ID and one or more input seeds.

-Regular Solana keypairs lie on the ed25519 Elliptic Curve and have public/private keys.
-PDAs are addresses that lie *off* the ed25519 Elliptic curve and do not have a corresponding private key.
+Regular Solana keypairs lie on the ed25519 Elliptic Curve and have both a public and a corresponding private key.
+PDAs are addresses that lie *off* the ed25519 Elliptic curve and therefore do not have a corresponding private key.
 The details of elliptic curve cryptography are outside the scope of this lesson, but for now it is sufficient to understand that PDAs are 32 byte strings that look like public keys without an associated private key.

 To find a PDA within a Solana program, we use the `find_program_address` function.
 This function takes an optional list of “seeds” and a program ID as inputs, and then returns the PDA and a bump seed.